RBEGamer/HomePLC_Designer/README.md

 # BUGS
-* The bezier curve for the node lines is a little bit wired
+* The bezier curve for the node lines is a little bit wired (FIXED IN 9b69E88)